ScottJensen7/FENDP4/README.md

 In addition to the basic functionality, more cool functionality has been added to the game.
 Here are the features I have added:

 1. Collectibles: three orange gems were added to the game, at the top of the scene in the water.
-The player has to collect them and then the gem shrinks and the player brings it to the grassy patch.
+The player has to collect them, the gem shrinks and the player brings it to the grassy patch.

 2. Player selection: allow the user to select the image for the player character before starting the game: char-cat-girl.png, char-princess-girl.png, and char-boy.png.